grj07/arXinder/README.md

 #### ncurses
 Specifically needed are the development libraries for ncurses.
-For some distributions these are included in the ncurses package e.g. (Arch Linux)
+For some distributions these are included in the ncurses package e.g. (Arch):

 	sudo pacman -S ncurses